Skip to main content

 • Add skills to templates.

-• Configure fields, pipeline stages, streams, and automation rules in the UI.
+• Configure fields, pipeline stages, streams, and routines in the UI.

 • Add model providers through connections.